Sabareesh98421/zamhelper/blueprint.md

 - **Component Library:** Shadcn UI for a base set of high-quality, accessible, and customizable components (e.g., Buttons).
 - **Icons:** `lucide-react` for clean and modern iconography.
 - **Layout:**
-    - **Home Page:** A centered, two-column layout featuring a hero section with a title, description, and a call-to-action button, alongside the embedded authentication form.
+    - **Home Page:** A centered, two-column layout featuring a hero section with a title, description, and a "Sign In with Google" button.
     - **Practice Page:** A full-width layout with a dedicated header and a main content area that uses a responsive grid to display exam cards.

 ## Development and Deployment Steps